 5. Kmart Australia

 Kmart is a retail company that operates throughout Australia, and it has improved its shopping online experience by creating a mobile application.
-This app allows Kmart’s Australian customers to purchase items through their mobile devices and pay-in store.
+This app streamlines operations, allowing Kmart’s Australian customers to purchase online items through their mobile devices and pay-in store.

 The app includes a “Pay-in-store” option, allowing customers to reserve online items.
 They can even finalise transactions using any payment method at physical Kmart stores, from cash to cards.